maid/maid/README.md

 end
 ```

-This is the command to test, as well as some sample output:
+Then, this is the command to test, as well as some sample output:

     $ maid clean -nr some_rules.rb
     Rule: downloaded PDF books